User Case: Can I Perform iCloud to OneDrive Sync?

 Step 4.
 The default sync mode is "One-way Sync", we recommend you switch to "Real Time Sync" to enable fast sync.
 You can also choose another sync way in "Options".
-After that, click "Sync Now" and MultCloud will automatically sync iCloud Photos with OneDrive.
+After that, click "Sync Now" and MultCloud will automatically sync iCloud Drive with OneDrive.

 - MultCloud offers 5 GB of free data per user per month.
 And if that's not enough, you can upgrade to get more data traffic, ultra-fast sync speeds, and more cloud sync modes.

 Here you can find all the required information on how to perform iCloud to OneDrive sync.
-Moreover, using MultCloud, you can easily and efficiently sync data stored in your iCloud Photos and OneDrive accounts with minimal effort, manage data across various accounts, and accomplish data backup and migration.
+Moreover, using MultCloud, you can easily and efficiently sync data stored in your iCloud Drive and OneDrive accounts with minimal effort, manage data across various accounts, and accomplish data backup and migration.